gbevin/SendMIDI/README.md

-  dev   name           Set the name of the MIDI output port (REQUIRED) list                 Lists the MIDI output ports panic                Sends all possible Note Offs and relevant panic CCs file  path           Loads commands from the specified file ch    number         Set MIDI channel for the commands (1-16), defaults to 1 on    note velocity  Send Note On with note (0-127) and velocity (0-127) off   note velocity  Send Note Off with note (0-127) and velocity (0-127)
+  dev   name           Set the name of the MIDI output port (REQUIRED) list                 Lists the MIDI output ports panic                Sends all possible Note Offs and relevant panic CCs file  path           Loads commands from the specified program file ch    number         Set MIDI channel for the commands (1-16), defaults to 1 on    note velocity  Send Note On with note (0-127) and velocity (0-127) off   note velocity  Send Note Off with note (0-127) and velocity (0-127)